vishalvenkatesh97/DL4SN_module_project/Project/README.md

 ## Testing the DL model

-We test the model on both sythetic and real-world data
+We test the model on both synthetic and real-world data

 ![results_syn](https://user-images.githubusercontent.com/72914255/116250805-b2622000-a78b-11eb-8884-f3e731520a9d.JPG)